 6. Tequila and Mezcal

-Alas, who doesn’t know about tequila?
-And as for the smoky mezcal, it’s a beverage that’s slowly but surely getting its name out there.
-For more info on mezcal check out my post, The Mexican Drink You Might Not Have Heard About.
-I was pretty surprised to find out that many Mexicans (young and old) simply prefer straight tequila or mezcal.
+Just about everyone knows about tequila.
+But as for the smoky mezcal, it’s a beverage that’s slowly, but surely getting its name out there.
+I was pretty surprised to find out that many Mexicans (young and old!) actually prefer straight tequila or mezcal.
 It’s their drink of choice!
-In America I doubt anyone drinks a straight liquor unless then simply plan on having a really fun night.
-But in Mexico it’s different.
-Mexicans prefer to relax and sip their tequila, enjoying the flavor of the liquor.
+In America, I doubt anyone drinks straight liquor unless they plan on having a really fun night. ??
+But in Mexico, it’s different.
+Mexicans prefer to relax and sip their tequila.
+This way they enjoy the flavor of the liquor.

 That’s right, good ole vino!
 While it’s not exactly Italy over here, there is a very real budding wine scene.
 With the Guadalupe Valley making waves over in Baja California, Napa Valley is going to have some tough competition pretty soon.